PollyHsuLab/Ribo-seq-plot-for-Hsu-et-al-2016/README.md

 #### What is required:
 1. A gtf file (make sure the 1st column (chromosome name) is numeric, e.g. 10, not Chr10)
 2. A bam file for the corresponding RNA-seq reads
-3. A txt file generated from RiboTaper output p_sites_all file that containing p-site counts, p-site position, chromosome info, strand info.
+3. A txt file generated from RiboTaper output P_sites_all file that containing p-site counts, p-site position, chromosome info, strand info.

 #### Note:
 1. This is designed for Arabidopsis gtf file so it automatically extract the chromosome number from the 3rd character of the gene name.
 It has to be modified for other organism.
 Change the `chr <- as.numeric(substr(YFG,3,3))` in the 'PLOT' function accordingly.